 My friend Kristi, an extraordinary cook who prepares nearly all her meals from local, pasture-raised meats and homegrown produce, is also an absolute connoisseur of seed catalogs!
 She can’t wait for her selected catalogs to arrive in the mail.
 This time of year, her collection is scattered across her coffee table, dog-eared and littered with sticky notes marking her wish list for the garden.
 Kristi told me, “It’s the vibrant pictures, unique colors, shapes and patterns of the seeds, flowers and vegetables that inspire me on these gray winter days.
 I also love discovering the newest heirloom and container varieties.
 I want to try them all!”

 Kristi also hinted that seeing pictures of fully mature plants in the catalog is important.
 This helps her visually plan how she will arrange her community of plants.
 After marking the pages of the seeds she’d like to purchase, she draws a map of her garden and plays matchmaker with companion plants.
 Planning tools found in Johnny’s Selected Seeds Grower’s Library and Garden Tower’s Planting Design Guide are helpful when designing your garden.

 Planting season is closer than you think.
-Before you know, you'll be starting seeds and watching the world wake from its slumber.
-Until then, enjoy getting lost in Spring and Summer daydreams and planning.
+Before you know it, you’ll be starting seeds and watching the world wake from its winter slumber.
+Until then, enjoy getting lost in spring and summer daydreams and planning.
 What will your garden grow?